Disability Benefits Questionnaires (DBQs): Evidence for Your VA Disability Claim

 In some cases, a DBQ may even replace a Compensation & Pension (C&P) examination entirely.
 This is helpful because C&P examinations often add to the long wait times experienced throughout the disability claims process.

-Medical Conditions Covered by DBQs
+What Conditions Are Covered by DBQs?

-There are currently more than 70 DBQs covering a full range of medical conditions.
+There are currently more than 70 DBQs covering a range of medical conditions.
 Some of the DBQs are specific to a single condition (e.g., hypertension, arthritis, prostate cancer), but most forms can be used for several related conditions (e.g., heart conditions, kidney conditions).

 If there is no DBQ for your specific condition, VA will use the DBQ that is the most general and all-encompassing for that category.
 For example, VA is looking for a DBQ that corresponds with your Generalized Anxiety Disorder.
 There will be three different DBQs under the Psychological category: Eating Disorders, PTSD, and Mental Disorders (other).
 Here, since Generalized Anxiety Disorder does not have its own DBQ, you would use the DBQ for Mental Disorders as it broadly covers the claimed condition.